givingjar/blog.givingjar.org/_posts/2016-04-20-progress-report-10.md

 preview-image: /img/cards/coming-soon.jpg
 snippet: >
     Giving Jar is rose-tinted from all of the compliments received recently.
-    Thank you for sharing the love, it's uplifting and very motivational!
+    Thank you for sharing the love, it's uplifting and very motivating!
 Read about that and other successes, lessons learned, who helped, and what's coming soon in this new progress report.
 ---